KerbalNo15/tools-sargo-pmos/application-overrides/telegram-desktop/README.md

 **Telegram Desktop**

 Actually works really well on mobile.
 List of things you (probably) want to do:
+- Settings -> Notifications and Sounds = uncheck "Draw attention to the window"
 - Settings -> Interface Scale = 330%
 - Settings -> Advanced -> When window closed = Run in the background
 - Settings -> Advanced -> Window title bar = uncheck "Use Qt window frame"